mclevey/CV/cv_mclevey.md

 # Policy Research Contracts

 \ind 2016-2017.
 Janice Aurini (Co-PI), John McLevey (Co-PI), Rob Gorbet (Co-I).
 "Assessing the Impact of Classroom-Integrated Robotics on the Cultivation of 21^st^ Century Competencies."
-Contract with Council of Ontario Directors of Education (CODE).
+Contract with Council of Ontario Directors of Education (CODE) for the Ontario Ministry of Education.

 # Open Source Research Software